OpenGov/teleport/examples/aws/terraform/ha-autoscale-cluster/README.md

 ## Terraform source

 This Terraform code is based on the [Gravitational Teleport GitHub repo ha-autoscale-cluster example](https://github.com/gravitational/teleport/tree/4afa82d78c3ddc0c5e82871f5f1d8c2ab7f14063/examples/aws/terraform/ha-autoscale-cluster).
 Updates to that example should be used to inform updates here.
-While working with the Teleport team, they mentioned that they may be creating a provider soon, which we should make use of once it it available.
+While working with the Teleport team, they mentioned that they may be creating a provider soon, which we should make use of once it is available.

 ## Prerequisites